cuberat/dmergefiles/README.md

 The dmergefiles program merges columns in tab-delimited files for the same "key" in the first column of each file.
+It is assumed that the input files are pre-sorted asciibetically (if using unix sort, set env LC_ALL="C").

 Columns from each file are added in the order the files are specified.
 E.g., with input from two files: